Marcennaji/HoldemCore/README.md

 - **[poker-eval](https://github.com/atinm/poker-eval)** — C library, used by psim for hand evaluation
 - **[SQLite3](https://www.sqlite.org/index.html)** — Embedded SQL database

+The core engine is decoupled from these components thanks to dependency injection, so they can be swapped or extended with minimal changes.

 > See `third_party/` for licenses.

 ---